ScottW514/terraform-provider-datapower/docs/resources/slmrsrcclass.md

 page_title: "datapower_slmrsrcclass Resource - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  SLM resource class
-  CLI Alias: slm-rsrc

 ---

 # datapower_slmrsrcclass (Resource)

-SLM resource class
+<p>An SLM resource class identifies a set of resources to be subject to an SLM policy.
+A resource class consists of the following types and properties.</p><ul><li>A resource type that specifies the manner to identify resources.</li><li>A match type that determines the resources to apply the policy.</li><li>Depending on the resource and match type, properties that identify specific instances of resources.</li></ul>
   - CLI Alias: `slm-rsrc`

 ## Example Usage